resync-tv/resync/README.md

 - you'll then be redirected to your room where you can **paste a url** and **click play** _or_ **right click** the input to paste & play a video (chrome only).
 - feel free to share the url of your room to let other people join. people in the room are displayed on the top right corner.
 - to queue a video to play after the current one, paste a url and **right click** the play button _or_ simply **shift right-click** the url input.
+- to play a video from the queue, left click it. to remove a video from the queue simply right click it.
 - to adjust volume, use the slider on the right to the video or the keyboard shortcuts.
 - the current keyboard shortcuts are: